smhanov/zwibserve/README.md

 On Windows, the zwibbler.log, zwibbler.conf, and zwibbler.db files are all located in C:\zwibbler, and they will not be removed if you uninstall the server.

+## Testing if it is working

+Once you have the server running, test if it is working by going to https://yourserver.com/socket in your web browser.
+You should see a message like this:

+    Zwibbler collaboration Server is running.

+After that, go to https://zwibbler.com/collaboration/testing.html and enter the your server wss:// url in the box (eg, wss://yourserver.com/socket) and click on "Run Tests".
+You should see the tests all pass and turn green.

 ### Where is the data?
 What if it fails?